Please sign this petition to call for the release of all religious prisoners in Eritrea

 Our partner in Eritrea has identified 35 Eritrean prisoners of faith by name.
 Now we are calling on the Eritrean government to release these 35 Eritrean prisoners of faith, including those who have been detained in appalling conditions for more than 10 years.
 Those prisoners are without visitation rights, without any real hope of being released, having never been charged or been granted a trial.
 These prisoners are men, women and even children.
 There are other prisoners whose names we don’t know.

 You can help by signing the above petition and by promising your prayer support.
+Click here for the full prayer request list.

 Eritrean Country Profile